ErpNetDocs/tech/modules/logistics/inventory/index.md

 #### Transactions

-In **Transaction** you can find the receipts for  your (warehouse’s existing) stores. **Store-Receipts** reflect incoming goods, while **Store-Issues** denote outgoing goods.
+In **Transaction** you can find the receipts for  your (warehouse’s existing) stores. **Store-receipts** reflect incoming goods, while **store-issues** denote outgoing goods.

-Outgoing goods in Store-Issues are recorded with negative quantity values.
-Based on a **Purchase Order**, a receipt is generated.
+Outgoing goods in store-issues are recorded with negative quantity values.
+Based on a **purchase order**, a receipt is generated.

 ![picture](pictures/Inventory_Transactions_14_03.png)

 #### Transfer Orders

-The **Transfer Orders** section facilitates seamless stock transfers between stores, offering detailed specifications and customizable workflows.
+The **Transfer Orders** panel facilitates seamless stock transfers between stores, offering detailed specifications and customizable workflows.

 It integrates with other panels for inventory management and provides real-time monitoring capabilities for proactive intervention when needed.